-When incorporating a company in Guatemala, it is mandatory to appoint someone as a legal representative.
-That person will be a principal local point of contact, representing the company to Guatemalan authorities and taking responsibility for overseeing every aspect of the legal and regulatory processes related to launching the business.
+When incorporating a company in Guatemala, you need to appoint a legal representative in Guatemala as well, who will act as the main local point of contact.
+They will represent the company to local authorities and be responsible for managing all aspects of the legal and regulatory procedures involved in launching the business.

 Guatemala is one of the largest economies in Central America, with a promising outlook for foreign investment, which offers a host of investment and business growth opportunities.
-The first step to accessing those opportunities is appointing a reliable legal representative.
+The first step to accessing those opportunities is appointing a reliable legal representative in Guatemala.

 What type of legal representative in Guatemala do you need?

-There are three types of legal representatives for companies operating in Guatemala:
+There are three types of legal representatives in Guatemala that your company can choose from:

 - Administrator: The administrator is elected through the General Assembly of Members for a 3-year term, which can be renewed.